Queen Rania of Jordan: Early life

-Rania Al-Yassin was born on 31 August 1970 in Kuwait, to Palestinian parents.
-Her father, Faisal Al-Yassin, was originally from Tulkarm in the West Bank, Palestine.
-Rania attended the New English School in Kuwait and subsequently earned a degree in business administration from the American University in Cairo.
+Rania Al-Yassin was born on 31 August 1970 in Kuwait to Jordanian parents of Palestinian origin.
+Her father, Faisal Sidqi Al-Yassin, was from Tulkarm, the northern West Bank while her mother, Ilham Ali Ibrahim Rasekh, was from Nablus.
+Rania has stated that her maternal grandfather was Turkish.
+Her parents originally resided in Tulkarm until the 1967 Six-Day War, when the family relocated to Kuwait.
+Rania spent her childhood and part of her youth in Kuwait, where her father worked at a children's hospital before establishing a private medical clinic.
+He continued practicing there until the family relocated to Jordan following the Iraqi invasion of Kuwait in 1990.
+Rania graduated from New English School in Kuwait in 1991 and subsequently earned a degree in business administration from the American University in Cairo.
 Following her graduation, she worked briefly in marketing for Citibank, followed by a job with Apple Inc. in Amman, Jordan.

 Activities

 Since her marriage, Rania has used her position to advocate for various sectors of society in Jordan and beyond.